Ai-Dhruv/Machine-Learning-Practice/README.md

 # Machine Learning Practice 🚀

+Welcome to my Machine Learning Practice repository.

-This repository documents my Machine Learning learning journey, including algorithm implementations, experiments, and projects built using Python and Jupyter Notebooks.
+This repository contains my learning journey in Machine Learning, including implementations of algorithms, experiments, and projects built using Python and Jupyter Notebooks.

-## 📚 Current Topics

-- Linear Regression
-- Logistic Regression
-- K-Nearest Neighbors (KNN)
-- Decision Tree
-- Naive Bayes
-- AdaBoost
-- XGBoost
-- Lasso Regression
-- House Price Prediction

-*More algorithms, projects, and deep learning concepts will be added as I continue learning.*
+## 📌 About

+The purpose of this repository is to:

+- Learn Machine Learning concepts through practical implementation.
+- Build a strong understanding of data analysis and predictive modeling.
+- Work on real-world datasets and projects.
+- Track my progress and continuously improve my skills.

-## 🛠️ Tech Stack
+## 🛠️ Technologies Used

 - Python
 - NumPy